soilwise-he/SoilWise-documentation/tech/docs/technical_components/natural_language_querying.md

 - Hardware acceleration, e.g. GPU (if needed)

-[^1]: ***Large Language Model**.
-Typically a deep learning model based on the transformer architecture that has been trained on vast amounts of text data, usually from know collections scraped from the Internet.
+[^1]: **Large Language Model**.
+Typically a deep learning model based on the transformer architecture that has been trained on vast amounts of text data, usually from known collections scraped from the Internet.
 [^2]: **Natural Language Processing**.
 An interdisciplinary subfield of computer science and artificial intelligence, primarily concerned with providing computers with the ability to process data encoded in natural language.
 It is closely related to information retrieval, knowledge representation and computational linguistics.
 [^3]: **Retrieval Augmented Generation**.
 A framework for retrieving facts from an external knowledge base to ground large language models on the most accurate, up-to-date information and enhancing the (pre)trained parameteric (semantic) knowledge with non-parameteric knowledge to avoid hallucinations and get better responses.
+[^4]: **tf-idf**.
+Term Frequency - Inverse Document Frequency, a statistical method in NLP and information retrieval that measures how important a term is within a document relative to a collection of documents (called a corpus).
+[^5]: **bm25**.
+Okapi Best Match 25, a well-known ranking function used by search engines to estimate the relevance of documents to a given search query.
+It is based on tf-idf, but considered an improvement and adding some tunable parameters.

 <!-- previous text for reference: